 The school grant cycle is closed!
 RECYCLEMORE awarded all of the school grants for fiscal year 2013 - 2014.
 We are no longer accepting applications.
-Thank you for your interest and please check during the summer of 2014 for a new grant cycle
+Please check back during the Winter of 2014 for an update on a new grant cycle for 2015-2015.

 The Authority sponsors a "mini-grant" program to fund educational programs and materials, outreach to multi-cultural communities, purchase of recycling or composting bins, and other efforts resulting in a reduction of waste sent to landfills.
-New grant projects will only be considered for funding during fiscal year (June - July).
 To obtain a paper application or discuss a potential project, please call (510) 215-3125 and ask to speak with the Mini-Grant Coordinator

 Who Are We?

 The West Contra Costa Integrated Waste Management Authority ("Authority") is a joint powers authority created by the Cities of El Cerrito, Hercules, Pinole, Richmond and San Pablo.
 City Council-members from each of the Member Cities serve as the Board of Directors of the Authority.
 Representation on the Board consists of three City Council-members from the City of Richmond and one City Council-member from the remaining cities - for a total of seven Directors.
 The Region consists of the approximately 74 square miles located within the boundaries of the Member Cities and also includes some of the unincorporated areas of West County.

 The Mini-grant Program is designed to more effectively meet the needs of a wide variety of potential applicants who need access to a relatively small amount of money, within a brief period of time, for a specific and limited purpose.
 The Authority is looking for innovative projects that will increase individual and community involvement in decreasing the amount of waste generated and sent to the landfill, and to encourage the use of recycled or reused products.